(or Why My Torturing You Shows I Care)

 So what about the file naming, lady?
 Why the craziness on that, I hear you ask.

+So, I am very specific about how you name your files that you turn in.
+There is a reason.
 If you are a wedding photographer, you have to be specific about your file names, as you might have 5 different clients, thousands of photos for each.
 Maybe you just need to look at the shots of the reception.
 Did you name them in some way that you can organize and get to?
 No?
 Good luck hunting them all down.

 Well, not everyone is going to be a wedding photographer, right?
 Well, I worked in professional graphic design/large scale print lab.
 We’d get a set of files to make a banner.
 Then the photoshop people would edit them, creating a new file name to separate them from the originals from the client.
 Then the illustrator/designers would use those edited photos to create the design.
 Then a new file name would be made for the production printers, who would alter things to translate the color correctly.
 We would save the originals and the final copies, deleting the rest…so they better be named correctly!
 It’s better to learn good habits now than later, right?